tilak-pujari/QA-Projects-and-Templates/README.md

 - Clicking on the feedback button to submit feedback

 The project also supports parallel testing , which allows running tests on multiple browsers simultaneously.
 The project also uses annotations to speed up the test development and execution.

-The project can be used to demonstrate the skills and knowledge of Selenium automation testing and to practice test cases on a realistic web application⁴.
+The project can be used to demonstrate the skills and knowledge of Selenium automation testing and to practice test cases on a realistic web application.

 ## Report